Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 ## Compute Kernel - Scatter-Gather

-In our implementation, the gather and scatter stages are combined together by the internal shuffle data path(the shuffle stage), and the implementation of this compute kernel are highly hardware-specific, which is not friendly with the algorithm developers, and it is hiden by following hooks
+In our implementation, the gather and scatter stages are combined together by the internal shuffle data path(the shuffle stage), and the implementation of this compute kernel are highly hardware-specific, which is not friendly with the algorithm developers, and it is hiden by following hooks:

 ##### Hook Functions